bharath-blazecode/luna-turbopi-intelligent-robot/docs/setup-and-usage.md

 ## Prerequisites

 - Raspberry Pi 4B with the Hiwonder TurboPi SDK installed
-- Pi and your laptop connected to the same Wi-Fi network
+- Pi and your laptop connected to the same trusted local Wi-Fi network
 - Python dependencies installed (`pip install -r requirements.txt`)
 - SSH access to the Pi
-- The Flask server has no authentication.
-Run it only on a trusted local network
+- The Flask server has no authentication — run it only on a trusted local network, not on public or shared Wi-Fi

 ---